iamstarkov/iamstarkov.com/2017-40-preload-gotchas.md

 `preload` is awesome.
 Use it for JS, fonts and images.
 Let me know if you mastered it for CSS as well.
 Now, go ahead and build fast websites.

-_Psst… wanna some ahead of time loads?_
+_Psst… wanna some ahead of time loading?_
 _Your non-relativistic [Vladimir Starkov](https://iamstarkov.com/)_